youngkwon02/The-Signature/README.md

 cd TheSignature && pip3 install -r requirement.txt

-(According to your device dependency, you might have to install some additional modules)
+(According to your dependency, you might have to install some additional modules)
 ```

 <br>